Kim Alaburda, BA

 Project Director, Underserved Populations

 Marcie Davis joined the Coalition staff in 2002 and serves as the Director of the Underserved Populations project.
 For over 20 years, Marcie has focused her work on local, state, and federal program design and grant management, specializing in underserved populations.
 She has been recognized by numerous entities for her achievements and contributions and has been the recipient of many awards.
 Ms. Davis speaks nationally on a variety of victim service and disability related issues.
 She earned a master’s degree in library science from the University of Southern Mississippi in Hattiesburg, Mississippi.
-Marcie is accompanied by her service dog, Whistle.
+Marcie is accompanied by her service dog, Fenway.

 Kathleen Donlin, BA